 “Month” shall mean the period beginning at nine o'clock a.m.
 Central Clock Time, on the first Day of a calendar month and ending at nine o'clock a.m., Central Clock Time, on the first Day of the next succeeding calendar month.

+“Natural Gas Fuel” shall have the meaning set forth in the Administrative Services Agreement.

 “Net Cash Flow” shall mean the net income or loss of the Company, as determined in accordance with generally accepted accounting principles applicable to the business of the Company consistently applied and adjusted as follows:

 3 There shall be added to such net income or loss (i) the amount charged for any deduction not involving a cash expenditure, (ii) the proceeds of any borrowing by the Company, (iii) cash contributions to the Company, (iv) to the extent not otherwise included in net income or loss, the net proceeds received from the Firm Gathering Agreements and other assets, including, without limitation, contracts of the Company, and (v) any decrease in the cash reserves of the Company deemed necessary by the Managing Member in order to release any excess working capital in the Company.